-Table 14VLAN: VLAN Status
+Table 14 VLAN: VLAN Status

 LABEL DESCRIPTION The Number of VLAN This is the number of VLANs configured on the switch.
 Index This is the VLAN index number.
 VID This is the VLAN identification number that was configured in the VLAN Setup screen.

-LABEL DESCRIPTION Port Number This column displays the ports that are participating in a VLAN.
+Port Number This column displays the ports that are participating in a VLAN.
 A tagged port is marked as T , an untagged port is marked as U and ports not participating in a VLAN are marked as "-".
 Elapsed Time This field shows how long it has been since a normal VLAN was registered or a static VLAN was set up.
 Status This field shows how this VLAN was added to the switch; dynamically using GVRP or statically, that is, added as a permanent entry.
 Poll Interval(s) The text box displays how often (in seconds) this screen refreshes.
 You may change the refresh interval by typing a new number in the text box and then clicking Set Interval .
-Stop Click Stop to halt polling statistics.
-Change Pages Click Previous Page or Next Page to show the previous/next screen if all status information cannot be seen in one screen.